itsa/itsa.github.io/_docs/dom-ext/index.md

 Gets the value of the following HtmlElements: **input**, **textarea**, **select** or any container that is `contenteditable`

 ###getWidth###
 Gets the width of the element in pixels.
 Included are padding and border, not any margins.
+By setting the argument `overflow` you get the total width, included the invisible overflow.

 ###getX###
 Gets the x-position (in the document) of the element in pixels.
 Document-related: regardless of the window's scroll-position.